 The Mercedes GLE 500e Plug-In has a combined (electric and fuel) range of about 534 mi, of which about 12 of fully electric range.
 Please note that, even when driving in full-electric mode, the internal combustion engine may kick in under high loads.

 When the battery is empty or 'hold charge' mode is engaged, the fuel consumption is about 30 mpg on the combined (motorway and city) cycle.
-When starting off with a full battery and applying a moderate driving style, no fuel is consumed over a 15 mile trip and fuel consumption is about 60 mpg over a 30 mile trip and 40 mpg over a 60 mile trip.
+When starting off with a full battery and applying a moderate driving style, the fuel consumption is about 3.8 over a 15 mile trip , 43 mpg over a 30 mile trip and 35 mpg over a 60 mile trip.

 The combined average consumption of petrol of the Mercedes GLE 500e Plug-In will therefor depend on the average trip distance and whether the car is charged before each trip.
 Climate, driving style and route will have a further impact on the actual fuel consumption.
 The official figures in accordance with the NEDC driving cycle for fuel consumption of 86 mpg and a range of 685 mi are irrelevant in practice.